mehditr/QuantWorld/content/project/internal_projectVIII/index.md

 # Conclusion

-In summary, as we have seen at the SVR and XGBoosting outperforme rather than the ARCH-GARCH models in respect with the RMSEs.
-The statistical models are more overstimated and might be good in respect of Basel Accord approaches, but in internal reports one might use ML techniques.
+In summary, as we have seen at the SVR and XGBoosting outperform rather than the ARCH-GARCH models in respect with the RMSEs.
+The statistical models are more overestimated and might be good in respect of Basel Accord approaches, but in internal reports one might use ML techniques.
 However, this is what we have seen according to the ticker ***S&P500*** in the given time.
 I am almost pretty sure for other tickers or different industries such gold or Gold ETF the result might be changed and GJR-GARCH is probably pioneer there.
-We must pay attention that ***monitoring*** is a crucial step in risk managemnt and for getting a reliable and stable model, we should monitor our result in different aspects.
+We must pay attention that ***monitoring*** is a crucial step in risk management and for getting a reliable and stable model, we should monitor our result in different aspects.

 ```python